Russian soldier on trial in first Ukraine war-crimes case

 Many of the alleged atrocities came to light last month after Moscow’s forces ended their bid to capture Kyiv and withdrew from around the capital, exposing mass graves and streets and yards strewn with bodies in towns such as Bucha.

-Volodymyr Yavorskyy, coordinator at the Center for Civil Liberties in Kyiv, one of Ukraine’s largest human rights groups, said activists will monitor the Russian soldier’s trial to ensure that his legal rights are protected.
+Volodymyr Yavorskyy, coordinator at the Center for Civil Liberties in Kyiv, said activists will monitor the Russian soldier’s trial to ensure his legal rights are protected.
 It can be difficult, he said, to maintain the neutrality of court proceedings during wartime.

-The observance of the trial’s rules and norms “will determine how similar cases will be handled in the future,” Yavorskyy said.
+Russia is believed to be preparing similar trials for Ukrainian soldiers, Yavorskyy said.
+Asked Friday about Shyshimarin’s case, Kremlin spokesman Dmitry Peskov said, “I don’t have any information about this trial and this incident.”

-Over the past week, Venediktova, her office and the Security Service of Ukraine, the country’s law enforcement agency, have posted a few details from the investigation into Shyshimarin’s actions on their social media accounts.
+In the past week, prosecutor-general Venediktova, her office and the Security Service of Ukraine, the country’s law enforcement agency, posted a few details on social media from the investigation into Shyshimarin’s alleged actions.

-On Feb.
-28, four days after Russia invaded Ukraine, Shyshimarin was among a group of Russian troops that had been defeated by Ukrainian forces, according to Venediktova’s account.
-As the Russians fled, they fired at a private car and seized the vehicle.
-They then drove to Chupahivka, a village in the Sumy region about 200 miles east of Kyiv.

-On the way, Venediktova said, the Russian soldiers saw a man walking on the sidewalk and talking on his phone.
-Shyshimarin was ordered to kill the man so he wouldn’t be able to report them to Ukrainian military authorities.
-She does not identify who gave the order.

 Shyshimarin fired his Kalashnikov rifle through the open window and hit the victim in the head.